joelbray/joelbray.github.io/index.md

 In my spare time, I volunteer as a Data Team Lead for the [Emergency Workplace Organizing Committee](https://workerorganizing.org/), helping non-unionized workers organize their workplaces.
-I also volunteer as a Policy Organizer for the [Democracy Policy Network](https://democracypolicy.network/), helping package bold policy for state legislators.
+I also volunteer as a Policy Organizer for the [Democracy Policy Network](https://democracypolicy.network/), where I am currently packaging bold health care policy for state legislators.

+Otherwise, I like to read science fiction, listen to Broadway musicals, and explore the outdoors with my family, including my 12 lb poodle mix, Buffy, who out-hikes us all.